The ethical storytelling ecosystem.

 • Media producers who specialize in impact storytelling for social impact.

-• These producers are hired by nonprofits, NGOs + social change organizations to produce impact stories, or sometimes receive funding to produce a documentary film about a social issue.
+• These companies are hired by nonprofits, NGOs + social change organizations to produce impact stories, or sometimes receive funding to produce a documentary film about a social issue.